ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/future/README.md

 2. **Phase 2: Community and Performance** - Implementing performance monitoring, AI assistant training, and community contribution frameworks
 3. **Phase 3: Platform Expansion** - Completing domain branch templates and adding cross-platform deployment and scientific workflow integration

+### GitHub Integration
+The GitHub Integration roadmap outlines a comprehensive plan for integrating GitHub issues and automation into the Science Data Kit development workflow.
+This integration will improve tracking, visibility, and collaboration for development progress, debugging cycles, and roadmap task management.

+**Status**: Initial Implementation - The GitHub Integration roadmap has been defined and partially implemented with the following components:

+1. **GitHub Actions Workflow** - A GitHub Actions workflow has been created for automated issue management
+2. **CLI Helper Scripts** - Helper scripts have been created for common issue management tasks
+3. **Roadmap-to-Issues Integration** - A Python script has been created to sync roadmap tasks with GitHub issues
+4. **Debugging Workflow** - A debugging workflow script has been created to integrate debugging cycles with GitHub issues

+The roadmap is divided into four phases:

+1. **Phase 1: GitHub Actions Setup** - Setting up GitHub Actions for automated issue management
+2. **Phase 2: CLI Integration** - Creating CLI scripts for common issue management tasks
+3. **Phase 3: Roadmap-to-Issues Integration** - Developing a system to sync roadmap tasks with GitHub issues
+4. **Phase 4: Documentation and Training** - Creating documentation and training materials for GitHub integration

 ## Timeline for Return to Active Development

 These roadmaps are expected to return to active development after the completion of the Design/UX phase and the Repository Reorganization roadmap.
 The estimated timeline is:

+1. **GitHub Integration**: Expected to be completed and moved to active development in the near term, as it provides immediate benefits for tracking development progress.
+Estimated timeline: 1-2 months.

-1. **Knowledge Graph Documentation System**: Expected to return to active development after the Design/UX phase is completed and frontend-backend integration is thoroughly validated.
+2. **Knowledge Graph Documentation System**: Expected to return to active development after the Design/UX phase is completed and frontend-backend integration is thoroughly validated.
 Estimated timeline: 2-3 months.

-2. **Strategic Enhancements**: Expected to return to active development after the Knowledge Graph Documentation System foundation is established.
+3. **Strategic Enhancements**: Expected to return to active development after the Knowledge Graph Documentation System foundation is established.
 Estimated timeline: 3-4 months.

 ## Integration with Current Development